AnyLog-co/documentation/metadata management.md

 [source path and file name] - the path and file name of the log file on the Master Node.
 [destination path and file name] - the path and file name of the metadata log file on the Local Node.

+## Periodically synchronizing the local copy of the metadata with a blockchain or a master node

+Details are available at the section [Blockchain Synchronizer](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#blockchain-synchronizer).

 ## Using a local database

 A node may keep a copy of the blockchain data on a local database.
 On the local database, the blockchain data is maintained in a table called ***ledger***.